Mvalentino92/Julia_Modules/README.md

 **QuasiNewton.jl:** N-dimensional root finding method using a numerically approximated Jacobian matrix.

-**ShooterMethods.jl:** Functions for doing Eulers, Midpoint, and RK4.
-Supports RK4 with systems of equations.
-And a function for plotting each method against each other and the True Values.
+**ShooterMethods.jl:** Functions for solving ODE's both IVP's and BVP's.
+Linear and Non-Linear.

 **ShortestPath.jl:** Uses Dijkstras Algorithm to calculate the shortest path.
 I store the Graph as a Dictionary.
 Prints the path and the cost.